 The GED Extended Response

 The first part of the GED subtest is 45 minutes long and includes the GED Extended Response, your Essay.
-After that, there will be a 10-minute break and then, you continue with the second part that includes only reading and language writing questions.
+After that, there will be a 10-minute break and then, you continue with the second part, which includes only reading and language writing questions.

 One of the RLA’s main components is an Extended Response.
 Here, you need to analyze two arguments and decide which of the arguments is most persuasive.
 You’ll have to explain why this in your essay.